 All financial assets are initially recognised at fair value.
+However, trade receivables that do not contain a significant financing component are measured at transaction prices.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets, which are not accounted at fair value through profit or loss, are adjusted to the fair value on initial recognition.
 Purchase and sale of financial assets are recognised using trade date accounting.